 - If you use an ad server, is your campaign set up to capture the data you need?
 Across all channels and tactics?

 - Do you have the expertise to analyze it and draw conclusions upon the data from which you are seeking?

 - Will your metrics inform both your measurement objectives and your campaign objectives?

 The importance of metrics increases when you consider that various digital channels come from different strategic needs.

 Measure to Plan

 A campaign may ultimately want farmers to watch a video for information on a product.
 That campaign may use email, social, and display to drive farmers to the video.
-Each of those four channels has different standard measurements.
+Each of those three channels has different standard measurements.
 When you put your money behind any of them, what immediate outcome will justify the expense?
 Just as important, will what you learn from the outcomes be useful for future decisions on tactics?
 If so, the investment can live beyond the immediate campaign.

 So far, this may all seem obvious.
 Make no mistake; failing to develop a strategy for measuring success is one of the most common mistakes in digital marketing.
 Impressions are purchased, ads run, clicks counted, visits recorded.
 But the results don’t really shed light on what you should do next.

 The opportunities for marketing to farmers are multiplying, fast.
 Plan on testing new tactics, but commit to testing each one on the value delivered.
 It’s tempting to assume you’ll find insights in the data that comes rushing back.
 Don’t assume!
 Map out your measurement strategy and ensure the numbers at least provide answers to your questions.